 South Carolina – November 30, 2020

-South Carolina nursing home facilities have standard operating procedures in place that reference state statute, requiring administrative personnel to protect residents.
-If residents suffer harm directly related to a negative nursing home encounter, whether it is due to negligence, or abuse, exacerbating an existing health condition, or placing them in direct danger, a skilled nursing home lawyer can help.
-Through a formal complaint from the resident, or loved ones, legal counsel can identify the appropriate legal cause of action in support of the duty of care outlined in the Resident Bill of Rights set forth by the South Carolina Omnibus Adult Protection Act.
+It may be time to consult with a competent South Carolina attorney, who is knowledgeable about elder law protections when a resident, or loved one wants to make a formal complaint against a nursing home nurse after sub-standard care results in harm to a resident.
+South Carolina nursing home facilities have standard operating procedures requiring administrative personnel to protect residents.
+If residents suffer harm directly related to a negative nursing home encounter that exacerbated an existing health condition, or placed them in danger, a skilled lawyer can identify the appropriate legal cause of action supporting a duty of care outlined in the Resident Bill of Rights set for by the South Carolina Omnibus Adult Protection Act.

-Contact an experienced attorney at the McDougall Law Firm if you, or a loved one suffered neglect that has exacerbated illness, injury, or an untimely fatal outcome caused by unsafe nursing home practices, inadequate precautions, and neglect.
+Contact an experienced attorney at the McDougall Law Firm if you, or a loved one suffered injury, or an untimely fatal outcome caused by unsafe nursing home practices, inadequate precautions, and neglect.

 McDougall Law Firm, LLC